Theory and modeling of light-matter interactions in chemistry: current and future: Polariton chemistry

-The scQED-CC theory leads to the FCI solution if no truncation on the excitation operator $\hT$ is applied.
-However, in order to trade-off between accuracy and computational efficiency, the excitation operator is usually truncated at the doubles (CCSD) level.
+Though the scQED-CC theory leads to the FCI solution if no truncation on the excitation operator $\hT$ is applied, the excitation operator is usually truncated at the doubles (CCSD) level in order to trade-off between accuracy and computational efficiency.
 Some tests have been performed on the level of truncation in the photonic excitations (up to 10) in the CC operator for model systems.\cite{mordovina_QEDCC_PRR2020} However, the scaling of scQED-CCSD is $\mathcal{O}(N_{el}^6 N^{M_p}_{p})$ in general, where $M_p$ is the number of photon modes.
-Such a scaling makes it usually a bit expensive to rigorously test in extended molecular systems that include many electrons and/or when many photon modes and Fock states are used in the calculations.
-To further reduce the computational cost, the generalized coherence state~\cite{Philbin:2014jcp} may be used to reduce the photon basis in the scQED-CC calculations.
+Such a scaling makes it a bit expensive to rigorously test in extended molecular systems that include many electrons and/or when many photon modes and Fock states are used in the calculations.
+To further reduce the computational cost, the coherence state~\cite{Philbin:2014jcp} may be used to reduce the photon basis in the scQED-CC calculations.

-It should be noted that CC methods exhibit size extensivity even in its truncated forms, meaning that the sum of the energies of non-interacting subsystems is equal to the total energy.
+It should be noted that CC methods exhibit size extensivity even in their truncated forms, meaning that the sum of the energies of non-interacting subsystems is equal to the total energy.
 This is in contrast to CI approaches, where errors in extensivity can become increasingly large with an increasing number of subsystems.
 In addition, CC theory has the advantage of size extensivity in that the excitation energies of each subsystem do not vary with the size of the total system when the subsystems are non-interacting, making it an ideal candidate for computing the polaritonic eigenstates of many (non-interacting) molecules.

 In addition, the excited polariton states can be computed with the corresponding EOM formalism, which parameterizes a neutral or charged excitation by applying an excitation operator to the CC ground state~\cite{jcp0033132}